 No doubt that Ethereum a permissionless (public) blockchain platform, it is built for mass consumption versus restricted access.
-It has a native cryptocurrency called as Ether, which is used to fuel the Ethereum ecosystem.
-A developer who builds the app on the top of Ethereum platform has to pay in Ethers to execute transactions and run nodes.
+It has a native cryptocurrency called Ether, which is used to fuel the Ethereum ecosystem.
+A developer who builds the app on the top of the Ethereum platform has to pay in Ethers to execute transactions and run nodes.

 Since Ethereum uses PoW(Proof of Work) consensus algorithm, its speed is comparatively slower as compared to other platforms.

 Hyperledger Sawtooth is a modular and enterprise-grade blockchain development platform which can be used to create, execute and deploy distributed ledgers to maintain digital records in a decentralized way.

 PoET (Proof of Elapsed Time) consensus algorithm allows Hyperledger Sawtooth platform to integrate with hardware security solutions.
 Offering a solution to the Byzantine Generals Problem, PoET utilizes the trusted execution environment which enhances the efficiency of existing algorithms like Proof of Work.